srushtinikam/WebSocketClient/README.md

-# WebSocketClient
 # WebSocketClient (C++)

-## Overview
+## Description
-This project is a simple WebSocket client implemented in C++ as part of an internship assignment.
+This repository contains a C++ WebSocket client implemented as part of an internship assignment.
-The objective of the assignment was to demonstrate understanding of C++ project structure, third-party library integration, and basic WebSocket client logic.

-The client is implemented using the **WebSocket++** library and follows a clean, modular structure suitable for extension and testing.

----

-## Features
-- WebSocket client implementation in C++
-- Uses WebSocket++ (header-only library)
-- Structured project layout
-- Build configuration using CMake
-- Clear separation of source and third-party dependencies
+The project demonstrates basic WebSocket client logic, C++ project structure, and usage of third-party libraries.

 ---

 ## Project Structure

 WebSocketClient/
 ├── src/
 │ └── main.cpp